meetjoshi/google-sheets-db/README.md

 # google-sheets-db
-Storing values in hosted form to Google Sheets
+Storing values from hosted form to Google Sheets